nikhiliit/Long_Tailed_Data_KD/Readme.md

 # Handling Long Tail Data Distirbutions

+Long-tailed data distributions pose significant challenges in machine learning, particularly in achieving balanced model performance across both head and tail classes.
+In real-world scenarios, such as medical diagnosis, wildlife monitoring, and multi-modal fusion, the class imbalance inherent in long-tailed datasets often leads to over-fitting to dominant classes and poor generalization for minority classes.
+This study explores advanced learning strategies tailored for long-tailed data, emphasizing the use of Decoupled Loss functions designed specifically for head and tail classes.
+Moreover, we analyze the disadvantages of current methods, particularly their lack of focus on addressing shared visual patterns across head and tail classes.
+Some images in both classes contain similar patches that do not contribute effectively to model performance.
+To address this, we propose a Patch-Based Decoupled Student-Teacher Knowledge Distillation framework, which selectively refines patch-level feature learning and leverages separate optimization strategies for head and tail classes.
+Our approach is evaluated on benchmark datasets such as CIFAR-10-LT, CIFAR-100-LT, Stanford-Cars-LT and Caltech-256-LT, demonstrating improved in classification accuracy for tail classes while preserving overall model reliability.
+This study provides valuable insights into different challenges and the possible way around towards mitigating the challenges of long-tailed distributions, advancing the robustness and fairness of machine learning systems in real-world applications.
-This project is a web-based image classification tool that utilizes a ResNet50 model trained on CIFAR-100 classes.
+This project is a web-based image classification tool that utilizes a Teacher-Student model on long tailed data.
 The app allows users to classify images by either uploading their own images or selecting from a set of predefined images.

 ## Features